Greek PM George Papandreou reshuffles cabinet

 The EU's top financial official Olli Rehn has indicated Greece is likely to get its next financial lifeline in July, even though EU finance ministers have yet to agree on a new bailout package.

-Three deputies have left Mr Papandreou's Socialist Party in as many days in protest at the five-year austerity package but, on Thursday, Mr Papandreou vowed to fight on.
+Three deputies have left Mr Papandreou's Socialist Party in as many days in protest against the five-year austerity package but, on Thursday, Mr Papandreou vowed to fight on.

 "We will prevail and we will hold on.
 We have as a country in the past successfully faced major crises.
 As hard at this struggle is, we cannot run away from our fight," he said.